Forricide/still-feel-alive/Chapter 8.md

 "Glad to be back...
 I think?"
 She looks around the room.
 Gregor's there, and so is Newter, also looking conflicted.
 He's standing over a prone body.
 She doesn't feel the need to look much closer.
 "What happened?"

+"What do you remember?"

+"We were..."
+What *had* they been doing?
+She scratches her head, watches as Sarah writes something down into her notepad.
+"Talking?
+Testing things."

+"Good, that's good.
+What's the last thing you remember?"

+She thinks about the question, but nothing comes to mind.
+"I don't remember anything concrete."

+"I understand.
+Well, we were testing your power to see if we could tease it out.
+We thought it was maybe some kind of regeneration - so we tried giving you some of Newter's, er, hallucinogens."
+She purses her lips.
+"It's always been non-lethal, but you still somehow appear to have died.
+Which I should say sorry for, by the way.
+We should have considered that there might be a strange interaction."

+"It's okay."
+Being dead doesn't feel that bad. ...didn't?

+She concentrates, closing her eyes.
+She had been somewhere else, somewhere dark and quiet.
+Where was that place?
+Vague memories of dreams, distant creatures roiling in the darkness, recognizable people speaking.
+Cautious happiness, lonely conversation.

+"Are you okay?"
+Newter, snapping her out of her concentration.

+"Yeah.
+Sorry.
+Just thinking."